SonarSoftwareInc/importer/README.md

 there is no point in running them through the validator repeatedly - fix them by hand, and move on to the account import.
 Bear in mind that any failures in the address validator will translate into failures in the account importer, so make sure you run through this step first!

 `$results = $addressValidator->validate("/home/simon/accounts.csv");`

+Please note that address validation results are cached and reused, to prevent excessive geocoding requests.
+If you need to force a new lookup of addresses, you will need to clear your Redis cache.

 ###Importing accounts
 Most of the additional importing functions require accounts to exist, so this should almost always be done first.
 You can also import account balances by using the `updateBalances` function.